S1ngle322/bot_pills_reminder/KARINA_BOT/Readme.md

-# Node Telegram Bot Subscription Checker
+# Node Telegram Bot Reminder

-Just a simple bot to check subscription.
+Just a simple bot to remind about pills.

 ---
 ## Requirements